amro/gibbon/README.markdown

     gibbon_export = Gibbon::Export.new("your_api_key")

-Calling Export API functions is identical to making standard API calls but the return value is an Enumerator which loops over the lines returned from the Export API.
+Making calls to Export API endpoints is similar to making standard API calls but the return value is an Enumerator which loops over the lines returned from the Export API.
 This is because the data returned from the Export API is a stream of JSON objects rather than a single JSON array.

+For example, dumping list members via the "list" method works like this:

+    gibbon_export.list({id => list_id})

 ##Thanks